THIS IS NOT A SURVEY, NOR IS IT INTENDED TO BE OR REPLACE ONE

 The biggest advantage of choosing a modular home is the price.
 This is what initially attracts many people to modular homes and is a big part of their popularity.
 In general, modular homes cost around 15% less than their alternatives.

 While a 15% reduction in price might not sound like a lot at first, it ends up being a significant amount of money when dealing with expensive homes.
-For example, a 15% discount on a $100,000 home ends up saving you $15,000.
+For example, a 15% discount on a $100,000 home saves $15,000.
 You could put this extra money in savings or use it to make the home even bigger.

 On top of initial cost savings, modular homes save money in the long run.
 They are generally very energy-efficient and, thus, will save money on utility bills.
 They are also durable and built to withstand the test of time.